 Keep reading for,

-- Truth of recognition and reward program
+- Truth of recognition and rewards program

-Truth of Recognition and Reward Program
+Truth of Recognition and Rewards Program

 Some companies have misconceptions regarding the efficiency recognition and rewards program.
 Take a look at the seven most common myths: